delight-im/Android-DDP/README.md

 Connect your native Android apps, written in Java, to apps built with the [Meteor](https://www.meteor.com/) framework and build real-time features.

+## Firebase

+Besides providing the DDP client for Android/Java, this project also aims to build a complete [drop-in replacement for Firebase](Firebase.md) on Android.

 ## Installation

  1. Reference this library as a library project in your app